Skip to main content

 From the opening track "Let Me Out" penned by Doug Fieger and Berton Averre, who penned seven of the twelve tracks, with Doug writing the rest, except for the band's cover of "Heartbeat" written by Bob Montgomery, Norman Petty and most famously recorded by Buddy Holly the patron saint of power pop, the album races along at a clip dropping one solid song after another.

 This isn't what I expected ...
 I'm not sure what I expected.
-I suppose I was expected a lot of directionless filler ... everything was so good.
+I suppose I expected a lot of directionless filler ... everything was so good.
 These guys had something special.
 The first side closes out with one of my favourite songs ever, "Good Girls Don't" a song that still gets me.
 Berton's guitar work is stellar on this one, and the riffs here are just perfect.
 Heck even the simple harmonica part is pure awesomeness.

 Flipping the album over "My Sharona" opens with the big drums and riffs, and over time the song that was once derided and overplayed has come full circle and is once again cool and jaw dropping.
 The guitar work on this song is so tasty, and frankly Berton doesn't get enough credit for carrying so much of the song.
 For most of us this was the standalone reference point for The Knack.
-However having listened to the first side, the songs now takes on a deeper feeling in context with the other tracks.
+However having listened to the first side, the songs now take on a deeper feeling in context with the other tracks.
 The first side was so good, and then the band found another gear and didn't seem to be letting up.

 back cover

 Of course, the reality is "My Sharona" is the centrepiece here, and rightly so - but it should never have become the tsunami that swamped the band.
 It should have been the high tide that floated the band ever higher.
 Which is what should have happened.
-I mean, there were millions of people who had heard the album and they too much have known how good the band was, even if the single was played to death.
-They should have known better.
+I mean, there were millions of people who had heard the album and they must have known how good the band was, even if the single was played to death.

 Success is a fickle thing.